| Meaning | Explication | As a source | As a target | Taxon | ||

 | Coleus (Plectranthus) rotundifolius | perennial herbaceous plant of the mint family (Lamiaceae) native to tropical Africa.
 It is cultivated for its edible tubers primarily in West Africa, as well as more recently in parts of Asia, especially India, Sri Lanka, Malaysia, and Indonesia | 1 | Show shifts | Show map | ||

-| collar | 2 | Show shifts | Show map | |||
+| collar | NEW: a band, strip, or chain worn around the neck | 2 | Show shifts | Show map | ||

 | collarbone | a slender, S-shaped long bone approximately 6 inches (15 cm) long that serves as a strut between the shoulder blade and the sternum (breastbone) (Wiki) | 1 | Show shifts | Show map | ||